 Field study of the geology, ecology and history of the peninsular ranges and the San Diego County coastline.
 Mandatory orientation along with a two-day field study.
-May be repeated.

-Geologic Field Studies of the Anza-Borrego Desert State Park
+Geology 170 Geologic Field Studies of the Anza-Borrego Desert State Park

 Field study of the geology, ecology, and history of the Anza-Borrego Desert State Park.
 Mandatory orientation along with a two-day field study.
-May be repeated.

-Geology Field Studies of Seguoia and Kings Canyon National Parks
+Geology Field Studies of Sequoia and Kings Canyon National Parks

 A study of the geologic history, structure, and tectonics of the Sequoia and Kings Canyon areas.
 Mandatory orientation along with a three-day field study.
-May be repeated.

-Geologic Field Studies of the California Coast
+Geology 172 Geologic Field Studies of the California Coast

 A study of the coastal rocks, fossils and faults, as well as coastal oceanographic processes from Malibu to Monterey.
-Mandatory orientation along with a fiveday field study.
-May be repeated.
+Mandatory orientation along with a five-day field study.

-Geologic Field Studies of Death Valley
+Geology 173 Geologic Field Studies of Death Valley

 The geologic history including mountain building, volcanic activity, faulting, mineral resources and human history of the Death Valley region.
 Mandatory orientation along with a two-day field trip.
-May be repeated.

-Geology 174 Geologic Field Studies of Joshua Tree National Park
+Geologic Field Studies of Joshua Tree National Park

 The geologic history including mountain building, volcanic activity, faulting, mineral resources and human history of the Joshua Tree region.
 Mandatory orientation along with a two-day field trip.
-May be repeated.